gorinserhii-spec/PacketTracer-Corporate-Network-Project/README.md

 ## 📌 Description
 -----------
-  This project demonstrates the design and implementation of a functional and secure corporate network in Cisco Packet Tracer.
+  This project simulates an advanced corporate network environment using Cisco Packet Tracer.
-  The network includes a main office and a branch office, showcasing key concepts such as VLANs, dynamic routing (OSPF), network address translation (NAT), IPv6, and access control lists (ACLs).
+  It demonstrates the design and implementation of a secure and scalable network for a main office and a branch office, showcasing real-world concepts such as VLANs, dynamic routing (OSPF), network address translation (NAT), IPv6, and access control lists (ACLs).

 ## 🎯 Objectives
 ----------